GustavMadslund/html-intro/README.md

 - Visible content should be placed between \<body\> tags.
 - Use 2 spaces of identation for readability.
 - Use \<div\> (division) elements to divide webpage into sections.
-- Use &ltspan&gt to separate small pieces of content that are on the same line as other content.
+- Use \<span\> to separate small pieces of content that are on the same line as other content.
 It contains pieces of text or other HTML.
 - Line break element \<br\> is only composed of a starting tag.